 Centralizing dispatch of both internal and external fleets will enable you to handle greater delivery volumes, while using contracted fleets more cost-effectively.

 Live alerts must be extremely rapid, accurate, and sent to the right people over the correct channels.
-These alerts act as a ‘decision hub’ for zero-hour delivery facts on the ground, and should include notifications on delivery status, driver ratings, average time-to-delivery, missed deliveries, and everything else relevant to crucial dispatcher decision making.
-For example, platforms that include predictive capabilities on top of dispatching can alert both drivers and customers when a delay in delivery is predicted.
+These alerts act as a ‘decision hub’ for zero-hour delivery facts on the ground, and should include automatic sms notifications on delivery status, driver ratings, average time-to-delivery, missed deliveries, and everything else relevant to crucial dispatcher decision making.
+Software that include predictive capabilities on top of dispatching can even prevent or at least mitigate critical incidents – for example, alerting drivers and customers when a delay in delivery or service is predicted.